Kong/insomnia-docs/docs/inso-cli/introduction.md

 * Insomnia app data directory.
 Search for app data using `--src` using the [Application Data](/insomnia/application-data) location of your operating system.
 * Git data directory if [Git Sync](/insomnia/git-sync) is set up and no `--src` is set.
 Search for the `.insomnia` filter in `--workingDir` or search all with `.`.
-* v4 Insomnia export file.
-Search for a v4 export file using `--src`.
+* Insomnia export file.
+Search for an export file using `--src`.

 ### Data Search Flow

 Inso CLI will first try to find a `.insomnia` directory in its working directory.
 This directory is generated in a git repository when using [Git Sync](/insomnia/git-sync).
-When Inso is used in a CI environment, it will always run against the `.insomnia` directory.
+When Inso is used in a CI environment, it will automatically run against the `.insomnia` directory at the root of the repository, unless you specify a `--workingDir` or `--src` option.

 If Inso CLI cannot find the `.insomnia` directory, it will try to run against the Insomnia app data directory.
 You can override both the working directory, and the app data directory, using the `--workingDir` and `--src` global options.